Jordan Peele’s directorial debut, Get Out, may be a horror movie, but the real unease comes from its commentary on race.

 Get Out’s message isn’t that ‘white people are bad to black people’, any more than American history begins and ends with genocide and slavery.

-It’s a far more nuanced look at racism, from the perspective of Chris (and African American culture) rather than what and how white people respond to race and racism.
+The film is a far more nuanced look at racism, from the perspective of Chris (and African American culture) rather than what and how white people respond to race and racism.
 But what does this actually mean?

 The film has its share of jump scares, but Get Out’s dread comes from the everyday racism that Chris lives with.
 This includes casual racism, such as the cop who asks to see his driver’s licence, even though Rose is driving.